Recovering Risk-Neutral Moments from Options: Spanning and joint dependence in multi-asset markets

-Intuitively, options on the individual stocks are sufficient to identify the marginal distributions, but not the joint distribution.
-To estimate a nonzero correlation, the basis must include nonlinear terms that depend on both assets or incorporate multi-asset instruments such as basket options.
+Intuitively, options on the individual assets are sufficient to identify the marginal distributions, but not the joint distribution.
+With product weights, the projection-implied joint distribution is independent.
+With non-product weights, the projection can generate nonzero dependence, but this dependence comes from the weighting density rather than from option prices.
+To estimate a nonzero correlation, or more generally any joint dependence from options alone, the basis must include payoffs that depend jointly on both assets, either through nonlinear functions of the individual returns or through multi-asset instruments such as basket options.
+A natural possibility is to use options on a market index, since the index payoff depends jointly on the performance of its constituents.
+For example, the return on the SPDR index ETF can be written as a weighted average of the 11 sector returns:

-To incorporate additional information that depends on the joint distribution of returns, options on the S\&P500 can be used.
-As \citet{kelly2016too} noted, there are eleven sector ETFs that also have options available, and whose weighted returns sum to the S\&P500 return:

-where $w_{i,t}$ and $R_{i,\ttt}$ denote the weight and realized return on sector ETF $i$, and $R_{\ttt}$ represents the return on the market portfolio.
-Thus, options on the S\&P500 reveal information about the joint distribution of returns.
+where $w_{i,t}$ and $R_{i,\ttt}$ denote the weight and realized return on sector $i$, and $R_{\ttt}$ represents the return on the index portfolio.
+Thus, options on the SPDR ETF reveal information about the joint distribution of returns.
 In combination with options on the individual sectors, they allow more precise inference about correlations.
 Nevertheless, the information conveyed by options on the market index and on the sectors is limited: with three or more sectors, correlations cannot be identified from these derivatives alone.
 We establish this non-identification result below.